yoelbassin/Websocket-Rooms/README.md

 chat_room = RoomWithClientId()
 ```
 ### Using API #1
-Simpler, but much more limited (see appendix 1):
+Simpler, but much more limited:
 ```python
 @chat_room.on_receive("json")
 async def on_chatroom_receive(room: RoomWithClientId, websocket: WebSocket, message: Any) -> None: